Center Parc Stadium: Turner Field

-The Atlanta Committee for the Olympic Games (ACOG) sought to build the stadium in a way that it could be converted to a new baseball stadium, and ACOG paid for the conversion.
-This was considered a good agreement for both the Olympic Committee and the Braves.
-The 71,000-seat Georgia Dome had been completed four years earlier by the state of Georgia to become the home of the National Football League's Atlanta Falcons, so there was no need for another large stadium in downtown Atlanta.
-Furthermore, the Braves had already been exploring opportunities for a new stadium.
-The Atlanta Fulton County Recreation Authority owned the stadium and leased it to the Braves, who operated the stadium.
+The Atlanta Fulton County Recreation Authority continued to own the stadium and leased it to the Atlanta Braves of Major League Baseball from 1997 to 2016.
+The Braves operated the stadium.
 As Turner Field, the stadium hosted notable events such as games 1 and 2 of the 1999 World Series and the 2000 Major League Baseball All-Star Game.
 The end of the Braves' most recent lease in 2016 coincided with the team's departure for Truist Park.